deepkumartraining/docker-k8s-April23/Day27/Day27Notes.md

 - PODs understanding in details
 	- Multicontainer deployment, one for web application and second for data pull
 	- POD creation with initContainer advantages for pre-request
-	- static POD deployment
+	- static POD understanding deployment
-	- Deploying application from Private repository
-	- Resource allocation like CPU and MEMORY